WolfzHouse/AI-Quota-Card/README.md

 After a restart, a new `custom:ai-quota-card` element is automatically available.
 Add a **Manual Card** to your dashboard with one of the two modes:

 ### Mode 1: Backend Mode *(Recommended)*
 Reads data directly from your Home Assistant sensors.
-No extra API calls — loads instantly.
+Loads instantly — no extra API calls.

 ```yaml
 type: custom:ai-quota-card